 Obviously, marijuana has been illegal for most people to grow, purchase, or use for decades, throughout much of the world.
 This has sharply hindered academic research into the potential benefits of cannabinoids.
 In recent years, though, numerous states have passed medical marijuana laws.
 These allow patients to legally obtain and use limited quantities of regulated marijuana and related products to treat their ailments.
 Some states have decriminalized marijuana possession, while others have passed laws that allow for recreational use of the drug.
 Clearly the situation is rapidly evolving, but support for greater access to this plant, for any number of reasons, appears to be gaining critical mass.

 Which brings us to the present state of research.
 It’s still early days, but preliminary research is encouraging.
-In 2013, Israeli researchers published the results of a small study consisting of 21 men with active Crohn’s disease.
+Israeli researchers published the results of a small study consisting of 21 men with active Crohn’s disease.
 Subjects had failed to respond to standard drug therapy, including steroids, immunomodulators, and “biologics;” drugs such as anti-tumor necrosis factor alpha agents.
 Subjects were randomly assigned to smoke two cigarettes daily.
 Some patients received marijuana with a known (potent) concentration of THC.
 The rest received dummy marijuana flowers, from which the THC had been removed.
 The experiment lasted for two months, followed by two weeks of subsequent assessment.

 Forty-five percent of the THC subjects achieved complete remission.
 In contrast, only 10% of the subjects in the placebo group entered remission during the study.
 A clinical response, defined as a drop in the Crohn’s Disease Activity Index (CDAI) score of more than 100, was achieved in 90 percent of THC subjects.
 In contrast, only 40 percent of placebo subjects experienced this level of disease symptom improvement.
 Furthermore, three patients in the THC group were able to be weaned off steroids.
 The test subjects who took THC-rich cannabis twice daily reported improved appetite and sleep, and no significant side effects.
 In summary: 90 percent of patients using marijuana in this small study achieved “significant clinical, steroid-free benefits…compared with placebo, without side effects.”